ghostnation66/pdf_lab_js/README.md

 # Upcoming patch updates

-Patch: Alphabetize all CSS rules
+*Patch: Alphabetize all CSS rules
-Patch: Reduce HTML footprint of section markers, rename to section-tab
-Patch: Generate dual-figure CSS object (2 equally spaced regions to insert images, with independent scalability)
-Patch: Generate quad-figure CSS object (4 equally spaced regions to insert images, with independent scalability)
-Patch: Generate HTML line rendering; instead of rendering sequential line numbers, we need to implement line numbers that utilize a regex function to screen the raw HTML file and output a line number for each new line in document, correlating them to the page render lines.
+*Patch: Reformat the page-marker so as to allow for footnotes *Patch: Reduce HTML footprint of section markers, rename to section-tab *Patch: Generate dual-figure CSS object (2 equally spaced regions to insert images, with independent scalability) *Patch: Generate quad-figure CSS object (4 equally spaced regions to insert images, with independent scalability) *Patch: Generate HTML line rendering; instead of rendering sequential line numbers, we need to implement line numbers that utilize a regex function to screen the raw *HTML file and output a line number for each new line in document, correlating them to the page render lines.